 Distracted Driving

 Driving while distracted is another leading cause of accidents nationwide.
 This can include any activity that diverts drivers’ attention away from the road.
 One form of distraction is texting or using a phone for other purposes.
-The Texas Department of Transportation reports that texting while driving is actually illegal statewide.
+The Texas Department of Transportation (TxDOT) reports that texting while driving is actually illegal statewide.

 Other forms of distracted driving include talking to passengers, talking on the phone, eating, looking at a GPS device, or reaching down to grab something from the floor or glove compartment.
 Distracted driving can cause the driver to miss unexpected occurrences and delay their response time.